-“Beast from the east” is the common British expression for the wintry air mass, that comes to Britain mainly from the east or north east.
-It happens when a big land-base high pressure system is coming to Eastern Europe and bringing arctic air mass from the north-west Russia (The White Sea or Ural Mountains) to Central and Western Europe.
-At the outcome nearly whole continent tends to experience a very low temperatures.
-Snow and frost is possible even in the warmest european climes.
+“Beast from the east” is the common British expression for the wintry air mass, that comes to Britain mainly from the east or northeast.
+It happens when a big land-based high-pressure system is coming to Eastern Europe and bringing arctic air mass from north-west Russia (The White Sea or the Ural Mountains) to Central and Western Europe.
+As an outcome, nearly the whole continent tends to experience very low temperatures.
+Snow and frost are possible even in the warmest European climes.

-I would like to bring you more details about last British winter, that was the strongest since I started to live in this country.
-People told me about another one, that brought a stable snow acummulation during the 2012/2013 cold season.
-Many things are happen and many discussion is rising up due to global warming, that causes sewere weather around the Globe.
+I would like to bring you more details about the last British winter, which was the strongest since I started to live in this country.
+People told me about another one, that brought a stable snow accumulation during the 2012/2013 cold season.
+Many things are happening and many discussion is rising up due to global warming, which causes severe weather around the Globe.

 Causes of strong winter in Europe

-In our simply undertanding once climate is getting warmer, winters should tail off.
-Situation looks different.
+In our simple understanding, once the climate is getting warmer, winters should tail off.
+The situation looks different.
 Winters are not extinct, but winters change.
-Is understandable in marine climates, that the coldes month in usually February instead of January on inland.
-However recent winter seasons have shown, that moment with the lowest temperature may occur in late February on the internal part of the continent and even mid-March near to the Atlantic.
+It is understandable in marine climates, that the coldest month is usually February instead of January inland.
+However recent winter seasons have shown, that moment with the lowest temperature may occur in late February on the internal part of the continent and even mid-March near the Atlantic.
 Everyone, who is by no means a meteorologist can notice it.

-Basic cause of unusual winters in Europe is climate change in the Arctic.
-As you learned from geography lessons the weathr in Arctic Ocean is driven by the Polar cell.
-The air rises to the tropopause near 60th parallel and next moves poleward.
-When the air reaches the polar areas, it has cooled and considerably denser than the underlying air.
+The basic cause of unusual winters in Europe is climate change in the Arctic.
+As you learned from geography lessons the weather in the Arctic Ocean is driven by the Polar cell.
+The air rises to the tropopause near the 60th parallel and next moves poleward.
+When the air reaches the polar areas, it has cooled and is considerably denser than the underlying air.
 It descends creating a cold, dry high-pressure area.
-Next at the polar surface level the mass of air is driven toward the 60th parallel, replacing the air, that rose from there and completing the polar circulation cell at once.
+Next at the polar surface level, the mass of air is driven toward the 60th parallel, replacing the air, that rose from there and completing the polar circulation cell at once.

-The outflow of air mass from the cells creates the Rossby waves (planetary waves), that are a giant meanders in high-altitude winds.
+The outflow of air mass from the cells creates the Rossby waves (planetary waves), which are giant meanders in high-altitude winds.
 Those winds have a major influence on the weather.
-The Planetary waves are associated with pressure systems and jet stream (Holton, James, 2004).
+The Planetary waves are associated with pressure systems and jet streams (Holton, James, 2004).
 The polar jet stream is determined by them.

-As the climate getting warmer the situation in Arctic changes.
+As the climate gets warmer the situation in the Arctic changes.
 Temperatures there are higher than normal (even 30 degrees above the average!).
-At the outcome the ice becames thinner and more confined (Pic.
+As a outcome, the ice becomes thinner and more confined (Pic.
 1).
-Let’s have a look for the processes, that asiring out of the climate change in the Arctic:
+Let’s have a look at the processes, that arise out of climate change in the Arctic:

-– Cold blob – this is an phenomenon of cold temperature anomaly of ocean surface waters (Pic.
+– Cold blob – this is a phenomenon of cold temperature anomaly of ocean surface waters (Pic.
 2).
 How this cold blob is produced?

-High temperatures cause melting down the Greenland ice sheet, that is possibly related with cold temperature anomalies observed in recent years in Europe and North America.
-The freshwater, that comes straight from melted ice sheet decreases the ocean water salinity.
-Due this process colder waters cannot sink.
-In the result the warmer water supported by Gulf Stream cannot reach the Arctic Ocean.
-This water becames colder than normal even in the halfway of the Gulf Stream around 50 – 60 latitude (Pic.
+High temperatures cause the melting down of the Greenland ice sheet, which is possibly related to cold temperature anomalies observed in recent years in Europe and North America.
+The freshwater, that comes straight from the melted ice sheet decreases ocean water salinity.
+Due to this process, colder waters cannot sink.
+As a result, the warmer water supported by Gulf Stream cannot reach the Arctic Ocean.
+This water becomes colder than normal even halfway of the Gulf Stream around 50 – 60 latitude (Pic.
 4).
 The 2015 example caused a lot of speculations about the further British winters (Pic.
 3).

-– Waviness of the polar jet stream – is caused by rising temperature in the polar areas, that destabilize the border between the Polar and Ferrel cells.
-The jet stream shoud blow consistently from west to east and keep the cold Arctic air locked in the polar region.
-Warming the Arctic reduce the termic contrast between Polar Cell and Ferrel Cell thereby destabilize the polar jet stream, that starting to meander (Pic.
+– The waviness of the polar jet stream – is caused by rising temperatures in the polar areas, that destabilize the border between the Polar and Ferrel cells.
+The jet stream should blow consistently from west to east and keep the cold Arctic air locked in the polar region.
+Warming the Arctic reduces the termic contrast between Polar cells and Ferrel cells thereby destabilizing the polar jet stream, which starts to meander (Pic.
 5, 6).

-The wobbling polar jet stream allowes to enter a warmer air masses poleward and colder air masses southward at once.
-In the result we may have much colder winters (or simply episodes) in Europe or North America with much milder winters in the Arctic even with higher temperature than inside cold mass outbreak in lower latitudes.
-Waviness and weakening a jet stream may also cause an extended periods of sewere weather like heat waves during the summer, dry spells, etc.
+The wobbling polar jet stream allows entering warmer air masses poleward and colder air masses southward at once.
+As the result, we may have much colder winters (or simply episodes) in Europe or North America with much milder winters in the Arctic even with a higher temperature than inside cold mass outbreaks in lower latitudes.
+Waviness and weakening of a jet stream may also cause extended periods of severe weather like heat waves during the summer, dry spells, etc.

-– The air mass circulation changes – The woblling polar jet stream can distrupt typical pressure systems, which will result the changes of the air mass circulation pushinga low pressure systems poleward and bringing the high pressure outside the Arctic (Pic.
+– The air mass circulation changes – The wobbling polar jet stream can disrupt typical pressure systems, which will result in changes in the air mass circulation pushing low-pressure systems poleward and bringing the high pressure outside the Arctic (Pic.
 9).

-The Arctic warms twice as fast compared to different part of the world.
-When ice sheet dissapeared the albedo will drop down rapidly making the temperatures much higher.
-Moreover alongside with rising temperature the methane concentration is increasing.
-This greenhouse gas is one of the major contributor of global warming.
+The Arctic warms twice as fast compared to different parts of the world.
+When the ice sheet disappeared the albedo will drop down rapidly making the temperatures much higher.
+Moreover, alongside rising temperatures, the methane concentration is increasing.
+This greenhouse gas is one of the major contributors to global warming.

-Anyway knowing a basic mechanism of the polar cell and all aftermaths of the climate change in the Arctic we should be aware of the cold temperature anomaly, that may bring unforeseen cold increasing in warmer climate zones.
+Anyway knowing the basic mechanism of the polar cell and all aftermaths of the climate change in the Arctic we should be aware of the cold temperature anomaly, that may bring an unforeseen cold increase in warmer climate zones.

-Last cold vawes in Britain – February & March 2018
+Last cold waves in Britain – February & March 2018

-Best example was last winter in Britain, where in many region temperature has fallen down reaching almost the lowest values since it has been recorded.
-It was happened at the turn of February and March.
-Almost whole Great Britain was recorded a temperatures lower than 0 Celcius.
-Only the extreme parts of the Cornwall, Isles of Scilly and the Thames Estuary area were free of frost, although even there a ground frost took place.
-I would like to list the lowest temperatures, that has been measured in few places across the UK (data from modellzentrale.de):
+The best example was last winter in Britain, where in many region temperatures has fallen down reaching almost the lowest values since it has been recorded.
+It happened at the turn of February and March.
+Almost the whole of Great Britain has recorded temperatures lower than 0 Celcius.
+Only the extreme parts of Cornwall, the Isles of Scilly, and the Thames Estuary area were free of frost, although even there ground frost took place.
+I would like to list the lowest temperatures, that have been measured in a few places across the UK (data from modellzentrale.de):

 – Snowdonia National Park: -10